robtandy/datafusion-distributed-experiment/README.md

 distributed engines can be built using DataFusion.

+## Motivation

+The goal of this project is to provide a framework of reusable components for building a distributed execution engine on top of DataFusion.
+Instead of providing an executable binary or an opinionated framework, it provides a library as close as possible to vanilla DataFusion that allows developers to build their own distributed engine based on their own rules.
+The core tenets are:

+- Be as close to vanilla DataFusion as possible.
+- Be unopinionated about the networking setup.
+- Be unopinionated about what makes sense to distribute and what not.
+- Be performant, adding as little overhead as possible to the equivalent non-distributed query.

 ## Architecture

 There are two main core components that allow a plan to be distributed: